tutara/tutara-syntax/docs/control-flow.md

 The while loop takes an expression to be evaluated to a true or false condition an will execute the statements inside the body.
 As long as the condition in the while expression evaluates to true the loop will go on unless a break condition inside the loop is met.
+Skipping to the next iteration is done using the `continue` keyword.

 Lastly the for loop can perform a set of statements based on an expressing with the addition of adding an index within the loop to access.